RickRomig/FnLoc-Win/README.md

 The source code can be compiled with any C compiler or IDE on your system.
 I have compiled it using  the MinGW GCC compiler.

 ### Installation:
-1. xtract the FnLoC_Windows.zip, this create the FnLoC_Windows folder containing all the files.
+1. Extract [FnLoc-Win-master.zip](https://github.com/RickRomig/FnLoc-Win/archive/master.zip), this create the FFnLoc-Win-master folder containing all the files.
 Right-clicking the zipped file and selecing 'Extract All...' from the menu will extract the files to the folder.
-2. Launch FnLoC-install.bat as administrator from inside the FnLoC_Windows folder from within the either Windows File Explorer or from a command prompt (run as administrator).
+2. Launch FnLoC-install.bat as administrator from inside the FnLoc-Win-master folder from within the either Windows File Explorer or from a command prompt (run as administrator).
 The batch file will create a FnLoC folder under `C:\Program Files (x86)` and copy all of the files to the FnLoC folder.